-Transitioning to College can seem like a daunting task for students with disabilities and their families, but with some thoughtful planning and considering individual roles ahead of time can help!
+Transitioning to college can seem like a daunting task for students with disabilities and their families, but with some thoughtful planning and considering individual roles ahead of time can help!

-- Know you.
+- Know you!
 What are your strengths?
 What are your limitations?
 What things have helped or been a barrier?
-Think about and be able to identify what works and what doesn’t.
+Be able to identify what works and what doesn’t.

 - Accommodations initiate with the student once you are over the age of 18 or attending college.
 Family members can be present for intake sessions, but you, as the student, are the key person in the process!
 What questions do you have?
 Bring them to the intake!

-- On that note, even if you don’t think you may need accommodations, meet with us!
-Establishing accommodations early is important.
+- On that note, even if you don’t think you may need accommodations, meet with Disability Services!
+Establish accommodations early!

 - College students are responsible for their own study and organizational skills, but don’t have to go it alone.
 Time management, organization and general study skills take on an even greater importance.
 The Macalester Academic Excellence Center (MAX Center) is available to assist students in gaining these skills, as is tutoring.